Report: Jane MacDougall

 Conclusion: Adequate and sufficient planning and management of human resources in accordance with WHO suggestions, is urgently needed.
 To promote the recruitment of nurses and midwives for the Slovak healthcare system, the professional autonomy of this occupational group must be improved, including financial and non-financial incentives to make the profession more attractive.
 According to the latest evidences of nursing research and practice, it is necessary to support career development with modern methods of leadership.
 Unfortunately, Mária Balková says, there is still too little effort by competent bodies to stabilise nurses and midwives in the healthcare system, which would help to solve the problem of nurse migration.

 Nurses’ knowledge of cancer and screening processes varies significantly across the globe – potentially resulting in unnecessary deaths where knowledge falls short – new research reports.
-In the first study of its kind, which was now published in the European Journal of Oncology Nursing, researchers from the University of Surrey investigated nurses’ awareness of cancer warning signs,…
+It is therefore vitally important to assess varying levels of knowledge in nurses across the world, a new study led by researchers from the University of Surrey reports.

 Report: Rostislav Kuklik